brettz9/webappfind/executable-builder/README.md

         *dynamically reveal* sections based on 'Open with WebAppFind?' radio group selection, hard-coding or not, etc. (as simpler *Wizard*)
     1. Add *copy path to clipboard*
+    1. File picker from Ajax and local Node.js (using Miller columns browser?);
+        see commented out code.
 1. Allow sites to advertise (in *`<meta>`*?) a number of file extensions (of a certain total limited byte size and number?) which they support, so that the following can be done: